-The grants are administered and funded by the South Downs National Park Authority with additional funding from the South Downs National Park Trust on behalf of Our South Downs Education Network; over 100 sites, centres and providers delivering outdoor, nature-based and real-world learning for schools to support curriculum and health and wellbeing outcomes.
+The grants are administered and funded by the South Downs National Park Authority with additional funding from the South Downs National Park Trust on behalf of the South Downs Learning Network; over 100 sites, centres and providers delivering outdoor, nature-based and real-world learning for schools to support curriculum and health and wellbeing outcomes.

 *The South Downs National Park Authority (SDNPA) administers these grants to help schools connect with education sites and providers.
 The SDNPA bears no responsibility for the services provided by these organisations and schools are responsible for checking appropriate safety standards and liability insurance when using an outside organisation and should follow the guidance at https://www.gov.uk when planning any educational visits.

 The South Downs National Park Trust offers a range of grants and competitions to help schools, colleges and young people engage with the special qualities of the National Park.

 Visit their website for more information – www.southdownstrust.org.uk/schools